yixiao1/CILv2_multiview/README.md

                 "checkpoint": 45,
                 "yaml": "CILv2.yaml"
             }
-    where `checkpoint` indicates the checkpoint to be tested, `yaml` is the training configuration file which was automatically generated during training
+    where `checkpoint` indicates the checkpoint to be tested, `yaml` is the training configuration file which was automatically generated during training.
+Please refer to the json file in the downloaded [_results.tar.gz](https://drive.google.com/file/d/1GLo5mVrmyNsb5pLqksYnjR8fN1-ZptHE/view?usp=sharing)

 * Benchmark your model: